sangupta/ps/solutions/2016/fastest-sorting-integers.md

 the `boolean` array to hold the number of times an integer has been seen, thus still sorting in `O(N)` time.

+* If we use sparse bit-arrays on the above code example, then the part of the problem becomes similar to [BucketSort](https://en.wikipedia.org/wiki/Bucket_sort) where the buckets/bins are created to reduce memory space of the problem.
+However, the individual bin-sorting is based on bits in the bit-array.

 ### Code Sample 2

 ```java